-Tapestry Farms generously invests in the lives of refugees who resettle in the Quad Cities.
+Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Welcome: Our greatest hope is that building trusted connections will create a Quad City-wide welcoming infrastructure - a vibrant and thriving community for every single person, including refugees.